 What do I need to do to register my Commercial lease in QLD?

 To register the Lease, you will need to lodge the following at QLD Department of Lands together with the necessary lodgement fee:-

 1. The Certificate of Title (if issued).

 2. Form 7 Registration of Lease.
 This form can be downloaded from the Department of Lands website here:-

 This is not a definitive guide to registering your Lease.
 For more information, contact the Department of Lands, or refer to their Directions on completing the Form 7 that can be downloaded from the Department of Lands website here:- https://www.dnrm.qld.gov.au/__data/assets/pdf_file/0008/97145/ltpm-part-07.pdf

 What do I do now?

-All of the necessary information and documents are contained in the Commercial Lease Agreement Template Kit – the Kit provides you with all the resources you need to create and register your own lease.
+All of the necessary information and documents are contained in the Commercial Lease Agreement Template Kit for Queensland – the Kit provides you with all the resources you need to create and register your own lease.

 In certain states of Australia, it is a legal requirement for a commercial lease to be registered if the term exceeds 3 years (including the option periods).
 This article includes links to state specific information for registering your lease.